fasttime/JScrewIt/packages/quinquaginta-duo/readme.md

 A mask is an immutable, transparent data structure used to operate on multiple boolean values at once.
 Masks should only be accessed using the mask functions provided by quinquaginta-duo.
-No other functions or operators should be ever used with a mask.
 Do not make any assumptions about the internal representation of masks, their type or truthiness.
 For performance reasons, mask functions do not check that their arguments are valid masks.
 Passing anything other than a mask as an argument to a mask function results in undefined